Types of Tractor-Trailer and Trucking Accidents in GA

 When commercial drivers make mistakes, fail to obey traffic laws, or drive while under the influence, we suffer the consequences.
 Truck accidents are responsible for 4,000 deaths each year, making commercial vehicles one of the biggest dangers on America’s roadways.
-If you are injured in a truck accident, we’re here to help.
+You are far more likely to be harmed in a truck accident vs a car accident.
+If you are injured in a truck accident, our injury lawyers are here to help.

 This chart from the National Highway Traffic Safety Administration shows the breakdown of fatalities in large-truck crashes.

 A head-on collision occurs when the front end of a truck collides with the front end of another vehicle.
 If a driver falls asleep and ends up on the wrong side of the road, he’s likely to cause a head-on collision.

 This type of accident often results in devastating injuries and fatalities, especially if the commercial truck hits a small sedan or coupe.